By: Chris ⎜ Last updated

 Svinøya Rorbuer, renovated cabins only | Svolvær

-Svinøya is the oldest part of Svolvær, first settled in 1828, and the property sits in what's still a working fishing village on a small island connected to town by a short bridge.
-It has 38 cabins of widely varying age, renovation status, and comfort level, plus the Manor House (the original 1828 building), older suites, and the newer Vestfjord Suites.
+Svinøya is the oldest part of Svolvær, first settled in 1828, and the property is in what's still a working fishing village on a small island connected to town by a short bridge.
+The cabins are of widely varying age, renovation status, and comfort level.
 The property holds the Olavsrosa quality label from Norwegian Cultural Heritage for its preservation work, which tells you the priority here is authenticity first.

 That authenticity is the problem when it comes to light.
 The older traditional cabins preserve original timber, traditional craftsmanship, and the compact layouts that fishermen used over a century ago.
-Summer guests are reporting turquoise curtains in these older units that filter light rather than blocking it.
-A light-coloured unlined curtain illuminated by the midnight sun turns the entire fabric into a glowing surface that brightens the room rather than darkening it.
+A light-coloured unlined curtain illuminated by the midnight sun ensures you will get a bright room.

-The Rorbu S+ units are the ones to target.
-These are original fishermen's cabins that have been comprehensively adapted to modern standards.
-There are only two cabins in this category, so book early.
+The Rorbu S+ units are the ones to book.
+These are original fishermen's cabins that have been comprehensively adapted to modern standards, but there are only two cabins in this category, so book early.
 Beyond the S+ tier, recently renovated cabins and the newer builds also tend to have proper blackout curtains, but "tend to" isn't good enough when sleep is at stake.
-Send the email and ask the specific question.
+If unsure, ask the property before booking.

 Svinøya Rorbuer: Stay in a fishing village